 John Day River

 With nearly 300 free-flowing miles, the wild and scenic John Day River is home to some of the world’s best secluded fishing holes.
-Winter steelhead runs begin as early as October and continue through mid-April as determined fish wriggle their way to spawning grounds upstream.
+Steelhead fishing is at its best from late-October through mid-December.
 You can venture out on your own or hire an experienced guide through one of several high-quality outfitters.
 Little Creek Outfitters offer packages that include overnight and full-days of fishing fueled by hearty dutch-oven meals.

 Grande Ronde, Wallowa & Imnaha Rivers